King William Island: Sir John Franklin

-Sir John Franklin, another British explorer, made an Arctic expedition looking for the Northwest Passage about a decade later; his two ships became stranded in 1846 when frozen in the sea ice northwest of the island.
+Sir John Franklin, another British explorer, made an Arctic expedition looking for the Northwest Passage about a decade after Ross; his two ships became stranded in 1846 when frozen in the sea ice northwest of the island.
 After abandoning the two ships, most of the crew died from exposure and starvation as they attempted to walk south near the western coastline.
 Two of Franklin's men were buried at Hall Point on the island's south coast.
 The ships were believed lost forever, as many subsequent expeditions were unable to find them.

-It was not until June 29, 1981, that researchers finally had luck.
-A team led by Canadian archaeologist Owen Beattie, found 31 pieces of human bone fragments on the southern tip of the island, called Booth Point.
+As early as 1854, expeditions sent out to research the fate of Franklin's expedition discovered remains but were unable to find the two ships.

 On September 9, 2014, Canada's Prime Minister Stephen Harper announced that the Victoria Strait Expedition had located one of Franklin's two ships beneath shallow waters south of King William Island.
 It is preserved in very good condition; the side-scan sonar could detect the deck planking.
 By the beginning of October, the wreck had been identified as HMS Erebus.
 The other expedition vessel, HMS Terror, was found in 2016 in Terror Bay, off the south-west coast of King William Island.